mktrm/just-the-docs/docs/navigation-structure.md

 ---
 ```

 Here we're setting up the UI Components landing page that is available at URL `/docs/ui-components`, which is ordered second in the main navigation.
-(Note for users of previous versions of Just the Docs: parent pages no longer need the `has_children` field.)
+(Note for users of previous versions of Just the Docs: the `has_children` field is now redundant, and ignored.)

 ### Child pages
 {: .text-gamma }